 The Chattanooga Charter School of Excellence uses the Core Knowledge curriculum in grades K-8.
 We have selected this curriculum to provide content standards, which will guide coherent instruction from grade to grade, encouraging steady academic progress as children build their knowledge and skills from one year to the next.
 Specific content covers a broad, liberal arts spectrum that is integrated throughout the daily schedule in creative, intentional ways.
 The Core Knowledge sequence is a detailed outline of specific content to be taught in language arts, history, geography, mathematics, science and the fine arts.
 Spanish is also required at both our campuses.
 These content standards form the core of our curriculum and provide a solid, coherent foundation of learning.

-Core Knowledge provides a research-based, teacher-tested curriculum that engages students in diverse historical, scientific, and cultural content.
-The curriculum is carefully organized so that topics across subject areas build on one another to broaden and deepen students’ knowledge and skills.
+Core Knowledge provides a research-based, teacher-tested curriculum that engages scholar in diverse historical, scientific, and cultural content.
+The curriculum is carefully organized so that topics across subject areas build on one another to broaden and deepen scholars’ knowledge and skills.
 This wide array of subject matter enables strong reading comprehension and critical thinking – the keys to educational success.

 Core Knowledge is based on the work of E.D.
 Hirsch, Jr. He has explained his research and ideas in several widely acclaimed books.
-Core Knowledge is carefully organized and systematic, yet it leaves room for teacher and student creativity.
+Core Knowledge is carefully organized and systematic, yet it leaves room for teacher and scholar creativity.
 Grade by grade, our approach prevents the repetition or omission of important content, and creates a foundation for interdisciplinary explorations.

 Although current events and technology change constantly, there is a body of lasting knowledge and skills that is essential for advanced studies.
 We teach that content in a coherent, logically ordered manner to maximize learning and make it enjoyable.
 The more children know, the faster they learn.